National Poetry Month, Rich Paschall

 and not hear.

 Don’t bother to analyze it.
 I am not sure what it means either, and I wrote it.
-Of course that was 35 years ago, but I do recall the professor’s disdain.
-By the end of class I was able to write something he liked.
+Of course, that was more than 35 years ago, but I do recall the professor’s disdain.
+By the end of the semester, I was able to write something he liked.
 I believe he never realized the work was as much a commentary of his class and usual criticisms of poems, as it was the fulfillment of an assignment.
-Since April 2nd is Peanut Butter and Jelly Sandwich Day, I suggest you go grab a PB&J sandwich and enjoy the following.
+Since April 11th is Cheese Fondue day, I suggest you go grab something to dip into a pot of hot cheese and enjoy the following.

 The mood is tense.